Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Transport step: Entropy-bounded discontinuous Galerkin method in multiple dimensions

 The ``positivity-preserving limiter'' refers to the limiting procedure up to this point. \item Entropy constraint: if $\chi\left(y^{(3)}(x)\right)\geq0,\:\forall x\in\mathcal{D}_{\kappa}$, then set $y^{(4)}=y^{(3)}$; otherwise, compute

 The ``entropy limiter'' refers to the limiting procedure up to this point. \end{enumerate} $y^{(4)}$ then replaces $y$ as the solution.
 This limiting procedure is applied at the end of every RK stage.
-It is conservative and in general preserves the formal order of accuracy for smooth solutions~\citep{Zha10,Zha17,Zha12_2,Lv15_2,Jia18}.
+It is conservative and in general preserves the formal order of accuracy for smooth solutions~\citep{Zha10,Zha17,Zha12_2,Lv15_2,Jia18}. \RevisionTextThree{Note that Step 1 may seem superfluous given Step 2; however, consider a two-species flow where both species concentrations are negative at the same point in $\mathcal{D}_{\kappa}$.
+If Step 1 is neglected, Step 2 would limit the concentrations at that point to zero, resulting in zero density.}